ITNetworkk/smart-contract-audits/README.md

-# Smart Contract Audits By InterFi Network
+# Smart Contract Audits By ITNetwork Network
 ITNetwork provides blockchain security and assessment services.
 In this repository, we'll upload audited smart contracts, and projects.
 To request a smart contract audit, contact https://t.me/ITNetworkGlobal

-# InterFi's Echelon Auditing Methodology
+# ITNetwork's Echelon Auditing Methodology
 The aim of ITNetwork’s “Echelon” standard is to analyze the smart contract and identify the vulnerabilities and the hacks in the smart contract.
 Mentioned are the steps used by ECHELON-1 to assess the smart contract:

 # Solidity smart contract source code reviewal: